Recovering an Oracle Cloud instance

 2. Find the boot volume of the instance you need to recover.
 Click the three dots on it and Create Clone.
 Give the new clone a name that makes sense (so you can recognise it later when cleaning up).

-Create an empty dummy instance
+(Optional) Create an empty dummy instance

-Attach the cloned volume to the dummy instance
+Attach volume to temporary instance

 2. In the pop-up that appears: